 Abu Bakr al-Baghdadi at a mosque in the centre of Iraq's second city - REUTERS/Social Media Website via Reuters TV

-This came following arrival of Iraqi Prime Minister Haider Al-Abadi to Mosul on Sunday to congratulate the armed forces for their "victory" over IS after eight months of urban warfare, bringing an end to three years of jihadist rule in the city.
+Iraqi Prime Minister Haider Al-Abadi announced two days ago that their armed forces have completely defeated IS in Mosul after eight months of urban warfare, bringing an end to three years of jihadist rule in the city.

-In 2014, he became the overlord of a jihadist state ruling over millions of inhabitants and has not been seen in public.
+In 2014, al-Baghdadi declared himself the Caliph of a jihadist state ruling over millions of inhabitants and has not been seen in public since.